Is Your Marriage Valid?

 Does the Catholic Church recognize your marriage? – Part 3 (of 3)

 A marriage sadly ending in divorce does not automatically mean that the marriage bond is no longer there.
 Remember, once a sacramental marriage is validly conferred on wedding day there is no power except death that can break that bond.
 An annulment is a declaration that there was a critical defect prior to or at the time of the exchange of vows.
 During the initial meeting we try to find what ground could reasonably challenge the validity of the marriage.
 Then the marriage tribunal in the diocese will try the case composed of judges, advocates, notaries, etc. The testimonies of the petitioner, respondent, and the witnesses play a major role during the trial.
 Take my word for it, there is a lot of training and professional counseling involved in the annulment process.
-This explains why there is a cost ranging from $45-$750 to process an annulment.
-And this is only a partial cost to the actual expense as the diocese subsidizes most of it.
-(Compared to divorce costs this is actually a bargain!)
-Most of the staff that work in the tribunal are lay people who need to get paid for their living.
-And contrary to the bad rumor that Catholic annulment is a money making scheme, NO ONE is ever denied an annulment process due to the inability to cover the expenses.
-Our mission is for no other reason than to reconcile marriages and get people back in the sacraments.
+This explains why there is a cost ranging from $45-$750 to process an annulment [NOW FREE ($0) OF CHARGE IN THE ARLINGTON DIOCESE SINCE 7.1.2017].

-The easiest to process are those referred to as Lack of Form cases (the $45 case).
-These are marriages that involved at least 1 Catholic who married outside of the Catholic Church without dispensation.
+The easiest to process are those referred to as Lack of Form cases.
+These are marriages that involve at least 1 Catholic who married outside of the Catholic Church without dispensation.
 These are easily and automatically ruled invalid and can be processed within a week once the simple documents are submitted (see Part 1).
 So those of you out there who did this, whether you need an annulment or not, are not in a marriage recognized by the Church and may not receive communion or any of the sacraments until we convalidate your marriage in the Church.
 See me now!

 These are just the more common types of annulment grounds that most of us deal with.
 Tara McIntosh and I will figure out the ground(s) we will use once we’ve met.
 The other question you may have is whether all annulments are automatically granted.
 The simple answer is no but most of them are especially if everything was carefully prepared.
 But I can tell you this we will do our best to give you the best representation.
 I don’t want to sound like I’m bragging so I won’t publicly mention the percentage of my success rate in getting an affirmative decision on everyone who initially approached me to get an annulment.
 But if you ask me in private once you’ve decided to seek an annulment I will gladly tell you.
 [You might want to hold on to your chin because your jaw might drop to the ground when you find out!]
 So don’t delay and contact me now so that we can get started on helping you get back to the sacraments and give the best and most important Valentine’s gift you could give to each other.